Virginia Dog Bite & Attack Lawyer - Injury Attorneys

 - Disfigurement.
 If the injury causes scarring or other unsightly marks, it could mean years of plastic surgery or therapy to treat the emotional issues that come with the disfigurement.

 - Wrongful death of a loved one.
 Fatal dog attacks are rare, but when they do occur, they’re always incredibly tragic.
 No one ever expects to lose a loved one in such a violent way.
-The Virginia Wrongful Death Act allows family members of the victim to file a claim on the behalf of the deceased.
+The Virginia wrongful death statute allows certain family members of the victim to file a claim on the behalf of the deceased.

 Time Deadlines for Virginia Dog Bite Claims